 Study with us

-Our gives you the chance to get industry experience promoting history to a public audience.
+Our MA in Public History gives you the chance to get industry experience promoting history to a public audience.
 This could be a museum, historic house, archive, period reconstruction, or TV, film or web production company.

 Part-time internships for postgraduates at the University of York.
 An opportunity to develop your skills, experience and CV.